Recession has affected millions of families in the country and Oklahomans are not spared from this economic crisis.

 LIHEAP provides eligible low-income Oklahoma households with winter heating bill assistance.
 The program also pays for summer cooling and/or weatherization aid.

 Eligibility for the LIHEAP program is based on a household’s total income, household size, dwelling type, and type of heating fuel, among others.
 Application begins in the month of December and will be accepted until the state runs out of money.

-Unemployment Insurance is a program of social insurance that provides a temporary source of income for Oklahomans unemployed through no fault of their own — for up to 26 weeks.
-Payment ranges from a minimum of $16 to a maximum of $505 per week.
+Unemployment Insurance is a program of social insurance that provides a temporary source of income for Oklahomans unemployed through no fault of their own — up to a maximum of $505 per week.

 OTAG is a grant offered by the Oklahoma State Regents for Higher Education (OSRHE) to residents of Oklahoma who attend Oklahoma’s public and private colleges and universities.

 Application is made through the Free Application for Federal Student Aid (FAFSA) available through the financial aid office at the college you are planning to attend, or at www.FAFSA.gov.

 Oklahoma PROMISE allows students in the 8th through 10th grades4 whose parents earning less than $55,000 in income apply for free college tuition.
 Some 76,000 Oklahomans have received the scholarship over the years.5

 The award amount is determined annually by the Oklahoma State Regents — the amount of which depends upon the type of institution attended and the number of hours in which the student enrolls.6

 Application for Oklahoma PROMISE is available online.
 For more information, call the Oklahoma State Regents for Higher Education’s information hotline at 800-858-1840.